LuckyKo/rimworldmods/README.md

 ### Architecture
 The mod uses Harmony patches to integrate with RimWorld's systems:
 - Interaction patches for social dialogue
+- Drama interaction patches for badmouthing, enhanced insults, backstabbing, and admiration
-- Job driver patches for dating mechanics
+- Job driver patches for dating mechanics and strategic backstabbing attempts
 - Combat patches for taunts and reactions
 - Map components for lifecycle management